-MSAN has worked to build a community of learners who engage in common practices across school districts.
-These include:
+MSAN has worked to build a community of learners who engage in a common set of core practices across school districts.
+These include

-- Engaging in collaborative research in which practitioners and researchers are equal partners in designing, conducting, and publishing research. - Conducting evaluations of programs intended to raise the academic achievement of minority students. - Conducting training and professional development activities for district teachers and administrators relative to the MSAN mission. - Creating opportunities for students to guide the work of the organization. - Disseminating results of Network activities among MSAN districts and the larger educational community.
+- Engaging in collaborative research in which practitioners and researchers are equal partners in designing, conducting, and publishing research - Evaluating programs intended to raise the academic achievement of students of color - Conducting training and professional development activities for district teachers and administrators relative to the MSAN mission - Creating opportunities for students to guide the work of the organization - Disseminating results of Network activities among MSAN districts and the larger educational community.